Good projective witnesses: Introduction

 \section{Introduction}

-We will be interested in subgroups of $S_\infty$, the group of all permutations of the natural numbers which have the additional property that all of their non-identity elements have only finitely many fixed points.
+We will be interested in subgroups of $S_\infty$, the group of all permutations of the natural numbers, with the additional property that all of their non-identity elements have only finitely many fixed points.
 Such groups are referred to as \emph{cofinitary groups}, while permutations which have only finitely many fixed points are referred to as \emph{cofinitary permutations}.
 A cofinitary group which is not properly contained in another cofinitary group, is called a \emph{maximal} cofinitary group, abbreviated \emph{MCG}.
-The existence of maximal cofinitary groups follows from the axiom of choice, which leaves many questions open regarding their possible cardinalities and their descriptive set-theoretic definability.
+One way to see the existence of MCGs is to use the Axiom of Choice (short, \textsf{AC}), which leaves many questions open regarding their possible cardinalities and their descriptive set-theoretic definability.
+That a (Borel) MCG can be constructed without appealing to \textsf{AC} is a relatively recent result, obtained by Horowitz and Shelah \cite{HHSS} in 2016.

-The study of the possible sizes of maximal cofinitary groups, i.e., of the set was of interest since the early development of the subject.
-Adeleke~\cite{Adeleke} proved that every maximal cofinitary groups is uncountable, Neumann showed that there is always a maximal cofinitary group of size $\mathfrak{c}$, while Zhang~\cite{Zhang} showed whenever $\omega<\kappa\leq\mathfrak{c}$, consistently there is a maximal cofinitary group of size $\kappa$.
-A systematic study of $\hbox{spec}(\mathrm{MCG})$ is found in~\cite{JBOSYZ}, a study which was later generalized to analyze also the spectrum of the $\kappa$-maximal cofinitary groups (see~\cite{VF}), where $\kappa$ is an arbitrary regular uncountable cardinal.
-In~\cite{VFAT} it was shown that the minimum of $\hbox{spec}(\mathrm{MCG})$, denoted $\mathfrak{a}_g$, can be consistently of countable cofinality.
+The study of the {\emph{the spectrum}} of maximal cofinitary groups, i.e. of the set of different sizes of MCGs,

+has been of interest since the early development of the subject.
+It was shown by Adeleke~\cite{Adeleke} that every maximal cofinitary groups is uncountable, Neumann showed that there is always a maximal cofinitary group of size $\mathfrak{c}$, and Zhang~\cite{Zhang} showed whenever $\omega<\kappa\leq\mathfrak{c}$, consistently there is a maximal cofinitary group of size $\kappa$.
+A systematic study of $\operatorname{spec}(\mathrm{MCG})$ is found in~\cite{JBOSYZ}, a study which was later generalized to analyze the higher analogue of maximal cofinitary groups in $S_\kappa$ (see~\cite{VF}; here $\kappa$ is an arbitrary regular uncountable cardinal and $S_\kappa$ denotes the group of permutations of $\kappa$).
+In~\cite{VFAT} it was shown to be consistent that the minimum of $\operatorname{spec}(\mathrm{MCG})$, denoted $\mathfrak{a}_g$, be of countable cofinality.